Skip to main content

 The new grille for 1978 featured a revised crosshatch pattern with cleaner lines and updated Ford lettering.
 Both round and rectangular headlight configurations continued, with the rectangular units remaining the more popular choice after their introduction in 1977.
 Side trim and badging were updated, and new paint color options gave buyers fresh choices.
 The changes were evolutionary rather than revolutionary, typical of a generation in its sixth year of production, but they were enough to keep the truck looking current on dealer lots.

 The engine lineup was stable.
-The 300 Six held at 118 net horsepower, the 302 Windsor at 134, the 351W at 156, the 351M at 152, and the 400M at 173.
-The 460 big-block continued at 205 horsepower.
-This was the last model year in which the 390 FE V8 could be found anywhere in the Ford truck catalog, though by 1978 it was limited to heavier-duty applications and was no longer a common choice for the F-100 specifically.
-The transition away from the FE engine family was essentially complete, with the Modified and Windsor engine families carrying the load.
+The 300 Six held at 118 net horsepower, the 302 Windsor at 134, the 351M at 152, and the 400M at 173.
+The 460 big-block continued at 205 horsepower as a 2WD-only top-end option in the VIN-code references.
+By 1978, the F-100 VIN tables had already moved away from the 360 and 390 FE applications, with the Modified and 302 Windsor engines carrying most of the load.

 Inside, the Ranger XLT trim continued to define the premium F-100 experience.
 Upgraded seat fabrics, woodgrain dash trim, color-keyed carpeting, and a full complement of gauges made the XLT-equipped truck a comfortable daily driver.
 Options like air conditioning, cruise control, tilt steering, and power windows were available and increasingly popular.
 The truck market was evolving, and buyers expected amenities that would have been unthinkable in a pickup a decade earlier.